isomerpages/govtech-corp/media/technews/_posts/2019-11-12-post-How user experience design can make or break digital products.md

 <p>This framework resonated with Mr Lim Eyung, director at GovTech and a
 speaker at the event.
-He noted that when GovTech begins to develop a digital product, it engages with internal and external stakeholders—and prospective end users—to create a&nbsp;<a href="https://www.tech.gov.sg/media/technews/how-to-build-service-blueprint-and-what-you-can-achieve-with-it" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">service blueprint</a>&nbsp;to precisely map out every interaction between a citizen (or business) and the government.</p>
+He noted that when GovTech begins to develop a digital product, it engages with internal and external stakeholders—and prospective end users—to create a&nbsp;service blueprint&nbsp;to precisely map out every interaction between a citizen (or business) and the government.</p>
 <p>“We are a little bit fixated about doing this before even a single code
 is developed.
 After that, we go through a few rounds of prototyping and testing, even creating a high-fidelity prototype so that we can better